Champions League final chaos: French interior minister Gerald Darmanin blames 'fraud at an industrial level' for crowd issues

-Saturday's game at the Stade de France between Liverpool and Real Madrid kicked off after a 36-minute delay; UEFA blamed "thousands of fans with fake tickets" for delays; SSN's Kaveh Solhekol: "[The French explanation] does not tally at all with what I saw."
+Saturday's game at the Stade de France between Liverpool and Real Madrid kicked off after a 36-minute delay; UEFA blamed "thousands of fans with fake tickets" for delays but has commissioned an independent report into events in Paris

 The French interior minister has blamed "fraud at an industrial level" for chaos at the Champions League final in Paris with 70 per cent of tickets attempting to come into the Stade de France thought to be fake.